UPDATE (May 10, 2017)

 Now it is time to make you own stories.
 Create more charts !
 I have actually done other charts showing Audio Level, and Altitude data in Bar charts.
 But that would not be so complicated.
 So I leave that for you to try out.

-So this is an alternative illustration to leverage SAP HANA Cloud Platform by connecting from desktop tool, SAP Lumira.
+So this is an alternative illustration to leverage SAP Cloud Platform by connecting from desktop tool, SAP Lumira.
 As an on-premise solution, By using database tunnel, it is allowing you to direct access to the cloud schema.
 I do really hope this is useful and gives you an idea of expand the demonstration to particular use cases further.

 Mac, Aphirat C.